Crypto Fraud & VARA Legal Experts in the UAE | Blockchain Lawyers UAE

 • Unexpected offers: Be extremely cautious if someone contacts you first with a “profitable offer” via email, Telegram, or other social networks.
 Serious investment opportunities do not seek clients through spam mailings.

 • Problems with withdrawing funds: A classic sign of fraud, you easily deposit money but face insurmountable difficulties when trying to withdraw it.
-You may be asked to pay additional “fees” or “taxes” to unlock the account — this is a trick.
+You may be asked to pay additional fees or taxes to unlock the account — this is a trick.

 • Fake recommendations and reviews: Fraudsters often fabricate reviews and use the names of famous individuals or influencers without their knowledge to create an appearance of legitimacy.
 Always verify information through official sources.